 The Botanic Park is one of the few places in Cayman where the

-low elevation landscape, subtle variations in topography and
+a low elevation landscape, subtle variations in topography and

 The Botanic Park also functions as a modest protected area -- all

-and fauna.
-Extensive areas of natural forest are the key
+fauna.
+Extensive areas of natural forest are the key to conservation

 Even in the more managed areas of the Park, conservation care